 My brother Ian – such a boy – thought beating something with a stick was hugely entertaining.
 But as much as I loved Posadas, I dreaded the piñata, found it frightening and unsettling.
 Lost and blind, I reeled, unbalanced and off-course.

 A lot of us are feeling that same sense of disorientation this season.
 While the holidays are a time of such joy and connection, it can also be a time of discomfort for those who are grieving or suffering from anxiety or depression.
-My husband’s mental equanimity relies on a solid routine, and our lives have been anything but predictable lately.
+My husband’s mental equanimity relies on a solid routine, and our lives have been anything but predictable in the dumpster fire we call 2020.
 Getting out of our routine can leave us feeling untethered, as if life spun us around thirty-three times and then let us go.
-Everything that moves us toward balance – our meditation practice, healthy sleep patterns, daily exercise routine, and healthy diet – is replaced with late nights, large crowds, too much sugar, extra cocktails, couch sitting, air travel, and awkward chitchat with people we only see once a year.
+Everything that moves us toward balance – our meditation practice, healthy sleep patterns, daily exercise routine, and healthy diet – is replaced with late nights, too much sugar, extra cocktails, couch sitting.
 Add to that the blinking lights and the hellscape of Mixmas Radio – If I hear that stupid Chipmunks Christmas song one more time I swear to God I am going to lose my mind – and the result can be less than holly.
 Or holy.
+And that’s in a “normal” year.